akshatspeaking/js_dom/assignments/DOM Basics/03/task.md

 2. Select all the `li` element and using `forEach` or `for..of` loop change the background color of all the `li` in `ul`.

-3. Access `li` node using the length property i.e node[0] and access the last list and change the color to `pink`.
+3. Access `li` node using the length property i.e node[0] and access the last li and change the color to `pink`.

 4. Select the middle element `li`